 This post contains affiliate links.
 See my full disclosure.
 As an Amazon Associate I earn from qualifying purchases.

 We are big fans of kettle corn popcorn over here at the Aberle household.
-Our kids call it “sugar popcorn,” and it’s delicious as a dessert or a snack.
+Our little kids call it “sugar popcorn,” and it’s delicious as a dessert or a snack.
 We’ve even given it as a gift and served it as a fun appetizer at parties.

 I’ll let you in on a little secret… we use a Whirley-Pop to make this recipe for kettle corn.
 You can surely make this popcorn in a wide, heavy-bottomed pan with a lid (and I’ve included directions for both), but the Whirley-Pop makes the process even easier.